skratchdot/npm-dview/README.md

 It accomplishes this by calling "npm view MODULE_NAME version" for each dependency listed in your package.json file.

+For a webservice version of this, visit https://david-dm.org/

 ## Installation ##